AbiCarsonBrown/CoffeeBeen/capstone-proposal.md

 - FIND coffee shops - use the app's map or list function to see great coffee shops and where they are
 - TRACK the spots you've visited - like a scratch map or sticker collection
 - RATE them - give a review and a rating on our 1-5 coffee bean scale
-- UNLOCK achievemnts as you go - the more places you visit the more you gain!
 - ADD your own - Got places you love or want to try?
 Add them to your profle.

 ## Implementation